Ditectrev/DP-203/README.md

 - [ ] Box 1: Failover manually initiated by the customer.
 Box 2: Zone-redundant storage (ZRS).
 - [ ] Box 1: Zone-redundant storage (ZRS).
 Box 2: Zone-redundant storage (ZRS).

-### HOTSPOT You plan to develop a dataset named Purchases by using Azure databricks Purchases will contain the following columns: • ProductID • ItemPrice • lineTotal • Quantity • StorelD • Minute • Month • Hour • Year • Day You need to store the data to support hourly incremental load pipelines that will vary for each StoreID. the solution must minimize storage costs .
+### You plan to develop a dataset named Purchases by using Azure databricks Purchases will contain the following columns: • ProductID • ItemPrice • lineTotal • Quantity • StorelD • Minute • Month • Hour • Year • Day You need to store the data to support hourly incremental load pipelines that will vary for each StoreID. the solution must minimize storage costs .
 How should you complete the rode?

 ![Question 116](images/question116.jpg)